chadsansing/cineris-campaign/gm-notes/session-8-spoilers.md

 If Jem survives, it might be cool to pay for a shardstorm attack on Stoneshaper Keep while also sending in Jem's raiding cell.

-Notes from th "Important NPCs" section of [session-6-spoilers.md](session-6-spoilers.md) sketch out Stoneshaper Keep and scenarios and locations the PCs might encounter in Denokta.
+Notes from the "Important NPCs" section of [session-6-spoilers.md](session-6-spoilers.md) sketch out Stoneshaper Keep and scenarios and locations the PCs might encounter in Denokta.
 Refer to those notes to create the context for improvising what happens next.
 We are near the end of this part of the campaign.
 Generally, the PCs can:

 - Assault Root and Stoneshaper Keep, directly or indirectly, or infiltrate the latter to confront the former.
 - Go to Denokta, evade or fight through Black Mask scouts, pass through the river on level 3, hit the Chamber of Need, and then unlock and raise the City of Aarok (freeing Gotnafiskr) by satisfying the Iron Seneschals in Ruundum's Hall.